 Days: 1-3 (Best as a base for day trips)

 Split is the second largest city in Croatia (after the Capital, Zagreb) and the largest on the coast.
-But don’t let that deceive you; it’s large in size, but is mostly suburbs without thaaaat much to do, honestly!
-It’s got great food and nightlife but is not overflowing in the activity department, but that can easily be solved by heading to the beach and having a swim or doing a ton of day trips I have a post on below.
+It’s home to Diocletian’s Palace – an Ancient Roman palace which forms the entire city center.
+Split may be large in size, but is mostly suburbs without thaaaat much to do, honestly!
+This is why I recommend Split is a hub for some amazing day trips in the area.
+It’s got fantastic food and nightlife, but other than that the best things to do would be having a swim at the beach or doing a ton of day trips I have a post on below.

 As I’m sure you can imagine, I have so much to say about Split that I had to split (ha… get it) it off into it’s own guide.